 Thanks to Yann Novak & Dragon’s Eye Recordings, Richard Chartier & LINE, VOLUME, Steve Roden, Robert Crouch, Geneva Skeen, Jared Baxter, Human Resources, Haruo Okada, GAI – Association for the Circuit of the Young Italian Artists, Lorenzo Balloni, Luigi Turra, Rossella Angelozzi, Mum.

-Dragon’s Eye Recordings is an imprint based in Los Angeles and curated by sound and visual artist Yann Novak.
+Dragon’s Eye Recordings is an imprint based in Los Angeles and curated by artist and composer Yann Novak.
 Since 2005,

-Dragon’s Eye has released over 70 editions in the fields of sound art and experimental music with a focus on electronic, electroacoustic, field recording, drone and acousmatic music....more
+Dragon’s Eye has published over 80 works in the fields of sound art and experimental music with a focus on ambient, field recording, drone, electroacoustic, and acousmatic music....more